Kirito3v/RPG/README.md

 I try to code some common systems for any RPG games.

 **Done**
-- Player controller (state machine with new input system and Unitask)
+- Player controller
+- Level System
+- Enemy AI
+- Stats
+- Inventory

 **Yet to come**
-- Inventory
 - Dialog
-- Enemy AI
-- Stats
 - Skill tree
+- Save & Load
+- Audio Manager
+- Some UI and Graphic Settings